 Scaling up usually consists of replacing existing hardware with more powerful versions, whereas scaling out usually consists of adding more processing power by spreading the load across multiple environments.
 Scaling up is often limited by the maximum capacity that a single monolithic environment can achieve.

-Learn More About Application Capacity ExpansionIt is estimated that 80% of the world’s data was generated in the last two years, and this rate is increasing.
+The amount of information being generated each year is exploding at an unprecedented rate.
+It is estimated that 80% of the world’s data was generated in the last two years, and this rate is increasing.
 Social media such as Twitter and Facebook, articles and news stories posted online, blogs, emails, YouTube and other videos are all contributing to big data.

 In today’s 24×7 online environment, having query access to a remote database is not sufficient.
 Querying for data is a lengthy and complex process, and applications must react far more quickly to data changes than querying allows.
+A data pipeline can be created here to parse data from a data pump.

+Applications that once were isolated can now interoperate at event-driven level in real-time.
 Critical data generated by one application is distributed and acted upon immediately by other applications, enabling the implementation of powerful Event-Driven Architectures (EDA).

 Several production use cases are included that illustrate how this data distribution technology brings new opportunities and value to various enterprises.